 Finally, it makes your workouts more interesting.
 Doing the same exercises day after day is boring.
 Changing your routine regularly keeps your brain switched on and your body challenged.
 More fun.
 More effort put in.
 More results.

 Form always comes first.
 There’s no point in performing more reps if you’re not doing them correctly.

-Find a weight which challenges you to lift for about 3 sets of 12 reps.
+Find a weight that challenges you to lift for about 3 sets of 12 reps.
 Next session, add 2-3kg to the weight or so you can only manage 3 sets of 8 reps.
 Once you can do this, add more weight again so you can manage 3 sets of 8.
 And so on.

 How quickly will you progress?

 We all want to improve as quickly as possible.
 But fitness progress isn’t a straight line.
 You won’t see progress at every single workout.
 It also depends on your starting point.
 If you’re a beginner, you’ll probably jump up in reps and weight rapidly.
-But as strength builds this slows down or plateaus.
+But as strength builds, this slows down or plateaus.

 Your body is an unpredictable creature.
 Just keep adjusting your routine according to whatever you can manage.
 You’ll see a definite improvement over the long term.